 b.
 A repetition of a song performed earlier, as in a musical, often in abbreviated form and sometimes with slightly different lyrics.

 2. (often rĭ-prīz) A recurrence or resumption of an action.

 To repeat or resume an action; make a reprise of.

 Usage Note: In its musical sense meaning “a repetition of a phrase or verse” or “a return to an original theme,” reprise is usually pronounced (rĭ-prēz), with its last syllable rhyming with freeze.
 This reflects the influence of French when the musical use of the word was adopted in the 1700s.
-When the sense “a recurrence or resumption of an action” is used in legal context, the pronunciation (rĭ-prīz), with the last syllable rhyming with cries, is acceptable, reflecting the older history of the word, going back to the Middle Ages.
-In musical contexts, 45 percent of the Usage Panel disapproved of the (rĭ-prīz) pronunciation in our 2001 survey.
-The pronunciation arose either as a spelling pronunciation by people with limited musical exposure, or by influence of the related word reprisal, which is pronounced with (ī).
+In this musical context, 58 percent of the Usage Panel disapproved of the (rĭ-prīz) pronunciation in our 2017 survey (up from a 45 percent disapproval rate in 2001).
+In contrast, when the sense “a recurrence or resumption of an action” is used in legal context, the pronunciation (rĭ-prīz), with the last syllable rhyming with cries, is acceptable, reflecting the older history of the word, going back to the Middle Ages.
+In this legal context, only 28 percent disapproved of (rĭ-prīz).
+This pronunciation likely arose either as a spelling pronunciation or by influence of the related word reprisal, which is pronounced with (ī).